 - 1. Select a mounting site that is representative of the monitoring environment.
 Consider the following when you select the mounting site. - For the M2A junction box, select a site where the junction box is not likely to be bumped or disturbed.
 Make sure there is sufficient room to perform start-up, maintenance, and calibration procedures.
 The site should be easily accessible. - For the detector junction box, select a site where the target gas is likely to be found first.
-For hydrogen, which is lighter than air, mount the detector near the ceiling or where hydrogen is most likely to accumulate. - The junction boxes should be mounted no further than 200 feet from each other. - 2.
-Use #10 screws through the M2A junction box's two mounting slots to secure the junction box to a vertical surface.
+For lighter gases, mount the detector near the ceiling; for heavier gases, mount the detector near the floor. - The junction boxes should be mounted no further than 200 feet from each other. - 2.
+Use #10 screws through the M2A junction box's two mounting holes to secure the junction box to a vertical surface.
 Figure 5 shows the outline and mounting dimensions the M2A junction box.
 Figure 6 shows the outline and mounting dimensions for the detector junction box.
 Mount the detector junction box with the detector facing down as shown in Figure 6.